web3ideation/ideation-market-w3i/README.md

 and what about appstorage - seems to be an alternative to diamond storage - but which one should i use?
-Understand AppStorage and check alexbabits impelementation since he seems to use both -> I rather use Diamon Storage since there are not clashes if importing external contracts that also use storage ✅ decide which implementation to base on (what about mudgens foundry implementation? on which 1 2 or 3 is it based on?) -> diamond 3 -> but which foundry implementation?? ✅ compare the .sol files of alexbabits to the ones from nick mudge which i already imported to my repo - use cGPT to compare the implementations -> continue reading the last cGPT message and then scroll back up to ctrl+F "Here’s a detailed comparison between the original and Foundry implementations of diamond.sol, highlighting all changes, deletions, and additions:" and continue with comparing the files ⬅️
+Understand AppStorage and check alexbabits impelementation since he seems to use both -> I rather use Diamon Storage since there are not clashes if importing external contracts that also use storage ✅ decide which implementation to base on (what about mudgens foundry implementation? on which 1 2 or 3 is it based on?) -> diamond 3 -> but which foundry implementation?? ✅ compare the .sol files of alexbabits to the ones from nick mudge which i already imported to my repo - use cGPT to compare the implementations -> continue reading the last cGPT message ✅ and then scroll back up to ctrl+F "Here’s a detailed comparison between the original and Foundry implementations of diamond.sol, highlighting all changes, deletions, and additions:" and continue with comparing the files:
+IdeationMarketDiamond.sol ✅
+Migration.sol ✅
+LibAppstorage.sol / Appstorage.sol ⬅️ ➡️ ctrl+F "The Foundry implementation you referenced has a more complex approach to AppStorage for compatibility with various OpenZeppelin (OZ) "

 read the documentation again for how to deploy my diamond

+I cannot just inherit from libraries (that use external storage / statevariables) because that would mess up my diamonds storage layout.
+Aavegotchi and similar projects handle this issue by manually implementing required functions from external libraries like ERC721 instead of directly inheriting them, and defining all state variables in a centralized AppStorage struct accessed at a fixed slot.
+This ensures facets don’t conflict over storage slots.
+They also use library functions to access AppStorage without inheriting external storage directly, preserving compatibility.

 do I need to get rid of the constructor?
 Since I have to store the variables in the Diamond instead of using the constructor of the IdeationMarketFacet I should create a DiamondInit / InitializationFacet with a function that would act as the constructor for the IdeationMarketFacet (and also governance inputs and other initialization stuff)